 2. I looked into who was actually in leadership.
 A careers page can only tell you so much.
 I’ve definitely worked at places where they purposely position the women and POC in front during picture time to make them jump out in the picture even though few were in leadership roles.
 Finding out who is actually in charge around there sometimes requires sniffing around on site like LinkedIn and Crunchbase.
 Once you know who they are, you might peek at their Twitter to get a sense of what actually matters to them .

 Companies that truly care about DEI should be going beyond hire a few brown faces and be giving money and time to groups and events that want to disrupt the ratio.
 This can be a cover up too (one need look at all the noxious corporate pride stuff), but it gives you a little signal that they are trying to exhibit some amount of virtue or what Prof Scott Galloway from Pivot podcast cynically calls “Woke As A Business Strategy“.

-None of this sniffing is fullproof and I am not saying my current company perfectly ticked all my boxes, but this sniffing — coupled with working my diverse network and asking several pointed question of the whispernet— did yield a better result than in the past.
+I am not saying my current company perfectly ticked all my boxes.
+None of this sniffing is foolproof, but this research — coupled with working my diverse network to ask several pointed questions of the whispernet— did yield a better result than in the past.

 How about you?
 How do you sniff out companies that share your values?
 Drop me a line and let me know!